 Images should not be sold or used in commercial products or for commercial purposes.

 Disclaimer: This guide covers basic issues of copyright for Bucknell students who may need to use copyrighted information in their course work.
 It is not intended as legal advice.
-More information is available on the Bucknell Copyright Information site.
+More information is available on the mybucknell copyright site (login may be required), which includes our institution's policy.

 Questions?
 Contact email@example.com